 We think this system is exploitative, ineffective, and unjust.
 Here’s the quick scoop on why:

-Home Office officials decide who to detain and for how long, all without any review or oversight from a judge.
+Home Office officials decide who to detain and for how long, without any automatic review or oversight from a judge.
 This means people can be ripped from their families and communities with no notice and no idea how long they will be gone for without a judge ever seeing their case.
 In contrast, if someone is suspected of a criminal offence, they can only be held by police for 24 hours without being charged, or for a maximum of 96 hours if approved by a judge

 2. The government gets it wrong all the time.